FIWARE/tutorials.TourGuide-App/README.md

 The application provides a RESTful API with different routes and functions that covers the functionalities described above:

 * [FIWARE Devguide RESTful API](http://docs.devguide.apiary.io)

+## Feedback

+Try and tweak the Tour Guide application and if you have any feedback please contact us at http://ask.fiware.org.

 [travis-image]: https://travis-ci.org/Bitergia/fiware-devguide-app.svg?branch=master
 [travis-url]: https://travis-ci.org/Bitergia/fiware-devguide-app